jnury/smtp-sslyze/readme.md

 The output is a simple Go/NoGo report intended to help you decide if you can send emails to this domain with a required level of security.

-SMTP-SSLLyze only check for TLS versions 1.2 and 1.3 (as other versions are deprecated).
+SMTP-SSLyze only check for TLS versions 1.2 and 1.3 (as other versions are deprecated).

 ## Installation

-SMTP-SSLLyze uses the Docker distribution of SSLyze, so you first need to [install Docker](https://docs.docker.com/get-docker/).
+SMTP-SSLyze uses the Docker distribution of SSLyze, so you first need to [install Docker](https://docs.docker.com/get-docker/).

 Get the SSLyze Docker image: